compromise-evident/Authorship/README.md

 it's not fake or false.
 But you can prove it's coming from you--not impersonation.
 And you're NEVER locked-in to any type of encryption;
-New information is authenticated using the binary presence & absence of keys to lists of encrypted items (publicly verifiable, authorized-only.)
+Data is authenticated using the binary presence & absence of keys to lists of encrypted items (publicly verifiable, authorized-only.)